NathanJGaul/notes/Bullet Writing/Fluff.md

 e.g.

 - **Incredible leader**; **essential to PERSCO team**--250 Airmen deployed to AOR
-	- incredible leader does not describe for
+	- incredible leader does not describe performance
+	- essential is intangible and does not describe impact

+- **Vital member of team**; processed 2K orders--**sustained AOR mission**

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTc0NjExNjUxXX0=
+eyJoaXN0b3J5IjpbMTczOTE1OTM2OF19
 -->